-Ribbon: Code > Tools > XSD > Import XSD, Export XSD
+Ribbon: Develop > Schema Modeling > Import XSD or Export XSD

 Where to find XML Schema Generation and Import

 Usage of XML Schema Generation and Import

 Options for XML Schema Generation and Import The XML Schema Generation and Import facility can be used to visualize or create a model of an XML Schema (XSD).
 This is particularly useful when the repository is describing shared messages or a schema that is based on a standard.